daattali/beautiful-jekyll/_drafts/how-to-create-an-nfs-persistent-volume-pv-on-synolgy-nas-in-kubernetes.md

 You can also open a shell inside the pod to see if the volume is here and available (autocompletion is your friend here):

     kubectl exec -it test-htpc-6b7f57565d-54jkw -- ls /video

+And there you have it.
+Now you can manage your persistentVolumes on synology and persistentVolumeClaims from kubernetes.
+If you delete them, the data won't be impacted.
+You can connect it to several pods when need for added flexibility...
+It's generally beneficial to work that way.